VoltDB/app-adperformance/README.md

 Code organization
 -----------------
-The code is divided into two projects:
+The code is divided into projects:

 - "db": the database project, which contains the schema, stored procedures and other configurations that are compiled into a catalog and run in a VoltDB database.
 - "client": a java client that loads a set of cards and then generates random card transactions a high velocity to simulate card activity.